 UChicagoGRAD maintains a housing resource page for graduate students.
 There you will find many resources for your housing search, including a map of Chicago neighborhoods where current grad students live.

-Maps of the UGo Daytime and NightRide shuttle routes give those who are unfamiliar with the university's surroundings an idea of where students, faculty and university staff tend to reside in Hyde Park.
+This page contains many resources to assist students in getting around the city.
+Maps of the UGo Daytime and NightRide shuttle routes give those who are unfamiliar with the university's surroundings an idea of where students, faculty, and university staff tend to reside in Hyde Park.
 Transloc is a real-time bus tracking app serving the campus area, including UGo shuttles.

 Getting Immunization Records/Getting Immunized